4rlm/crm_formatter/README.md

     end
   end

   def self.query_accounts
     accounts = Account.where(url_sts: 'Invalid').limit(50)
   end
 end
 ```

-#### Data Response as Hash
+#### Data Response in a Hash
-All data in CRM Formatter is returned as a hash and includes your unaltered original data submitted, the formatted data, a T/F boolean indicator regarding if the original and formatted data are different, and for some methods, negs and pos regarding your criteria to scrub against.
+CRM Formatter returns data as a hash, which includes your original unaltered data you submitted, the formatted data, a T/F boolean indicator regarding if the original and formatted data are different, and for some methods, negs and pos regarding your criteria to scrub against.
 In the above example, the returned data from each submitted url would resemble the one below.

 ```
 # format_url method returns data like below this example...
 # url_hash = {:is_reformatted=>false,